 Visions Building is a multi-tenant retail building constructed in 1981.
-Located in northeast Calgary, the property has good exposure along the busy 32 Avenue NE commercial corridor.
-Visions Building is comprised of 50,045 square feet of leasable area and is 100.0% occupied by Ashley Furniture and Visions Electronics, both on long-term leases expiring in 2019 and 2020 respectively.
+Located in Northeast Calgary, the property has exposure along the busy 32nd Avenue NE commercial corridor.
+Visions Building is comprised of 50,045 square feet of leasable area and is 100.0% occupied by Ashley Furniture and Visions Electronics, pursuant to long-term leases expiring in 2019 and 2020, respectively.
 Visions Building has 152 parking stalls for a ratio of 3.0 stalls per 1,000 square feet of leasable area.